-Section 120(j) of Title 23 permits states to substitute certain previous toll-financed investments for state matching funds on current Federal-aid projects.
+Section 120(i) of Title 23 of the United States Code permits states to substitute certain previous toll-financed investments for state matching funds on current Federal-aid projects.
 This provision dates back to ISTEA and has since been modified by TEA-21 and SAFETEA-LU.
 It permits the non-Federal share of a project's cost to be met through a "soft match" of toll credits.
 The flexibility of state transportation finance programs is increased by allowing states to use toll revenues when other state highway funds are not available to meet nonfederal share matching requirements.
 Toll credits encourage states to increase capital investment in infrastructure and enable them to more effectively utilize existing resources.
 By using toll credits to substitute for the required nonfederal share on a new Federal-aid project, the Federal share can effectively be increased to 100 percent.

 Toll credits are earned when the state, a toll authority, or a private entity funds a capital transportation investment with toll revenues earned on existing toll facilities (excluding revenues needed for debt service, returns to investors, or the operation and maintenance of toll facilities).
 The amount of credit earned equals the amount of excess toll revenues spent on Title 23 highway capital improvement projects (except emergency relief program projects) and Title 49, Chapter 53 transit projects.
 If Federal funds were used for the project, the credit is reduced by the percentage of the total project cost derived from Federal funds.